Abbasalubeid/NetworkProgramming/HTTPGuessingGame/README.md

 ### Using the GameClient to Simulate a Web Browser

-1. Keep the server running.
-2. Open a new terminal and navigate to the `src` directory.
+1. Open a new terminal and navigate to the `src` directory.
-3. Compile the `GameClient.java`:
+2. Compile the `GameClient.java`:
    ```
    javac GameClient.java
    ```
-4. Run the `GameClient` by specifying how many times you want to simulate a web browser session:
+3. Run the `GameClient` by specifying how many times you want to simulate a web browser session:
    ```
    java GameClient
    ```
-5. Enter the desired number of game sessions for the `GameClient` to play and hit `Enter`.
+4. Enter the desired number of game sessions for the `GameClient` to play and hit `Enter`.
-6. On the server terminal, you can see the `GameClient` sending requests to the server and the server responding accordingly.
+5. On the server terminal, you can see the `GameClient` sending requests to the server and the server responding accordingly.